chrisgleissner/java-kotlin/README.md

 **Java**

-Java is more verbose and requires `builder()/toBuilder()/build()` methods.
-It also has no default values in `record`s, and if using Java's built-in `record`s instead of Lombok's `@Value` annotation, `@Builder.Default` (an additional Lombok annotation to mimic Kotlin defaults) cannot be used, showing the complications that Lombok faces in trying to introduce backdoors to the Java language:
+Java is more verbose and requires `builder/toBuilder/build` methods.

+Additional downsides:

+- If using Lombok's `@Value` annotation, then Lombok's `@Builder.Default` can be used for default values.
+However, this feature is not available of using Java `record`s instead.
+- If starting out with Java `record`s and the for default values arises, then switching towards `@Value` requires refactoring since both approaches use different field declarations and different syntax for getter methods.

+Java `record` approach which cannot uses defaults and exposes a `name()` method:

 ```java